-If you decide to have a solar PV system installed, the seller may also give you the option of having a charging point installed as well.
-A popular model is the Zappi charger, which allows you to divert excess solar energy from the PV panels to charge the battery of your car.
-If your car is regularly at home during the day time then this allows you to make even better use of the energy produced from your solar panels.
+If you decide to buy a solar PV system, the installer may also give you the option of having a charging point installed as well.
+Some charge points allow you to divert excess solar energy from the PV panels to charge your car.
+If your car is regularly at home during the day time then you can make even better use of the energy generated by your solar panels.

-The typical cost to have an EV charging point installed at home is in the range of £350 to £1,000.
+Installing an EV charge point installed at home can cost between £350 to £1,000.
 This cost can increase though if there is additional groundwork required, or if the cable run is greater than 15m.

 There is government funding available to help with this cost, provided you use an Office for Zero Emission Vehicles (OZEV) accredited installer (previously known as ‘OLEV’).
 The charging point itself also needs to be on the OZEV approved list.

 4. I don’t have a driveway, can I still charge at home?

 For properties that don’t have off-street parking, such as a driveway, Portsmouth City Council is regularly bidding for government funding to install charge points on the street at the request of residents.
 These are marked bays with the charge point fitted to a lamp post or bollard.